 One of the features that marks Patočka's later works is a preoccupation with history, with what separates a prehistorical from a consciously historical age and with the threat posed to "historical" life by the "twentieth century as war."
 Understood most broadly, Patočka's philosophy of history describes the movement of human being.
-Just as the subject in Patočka is not an observer standing before the theatre of the world, so history cannot be understood as simply a set of events or unfolding processes available to objective scrutiny.
-Patočka reads the movements of human life in - and as - history.
+Just as the subject in Patočka is not an observer standing before the theater of the world, so history cannot be understood as simply a set of events or unfolding processes available to objective scrutiny.
+Patočka reads the movements of human life in-and as-history.

 Patočka describes these movements within a tripartite framework similar to that of Arendt in The Human Condition.
-Life begins with acceptation, both being accepted by and cared for by others and accepting the world as it is given to us.
+51 Life begins with acceptation, both being accepted by and cared for by others and accepting the world as it is given to us.
 We put down our roots in life.
 The second stage is marked by a recognition of life's fragility; in response to this sense of threat to life, human being works to defend itself, striving for the maintenance of life into the future, through labor.
 The third movement is human action in which the inherited world and accepted meaning become problematic; in this sphere, human being takes responsibility for itself and its freedom in an attempt to live in truth or care for the soul.
 These movements mark both individual life and the collective life of human beings as a species, developing over time.
 In Patočka's account, it is only in the third movement, in the break or rupture with the past, that we enter history proper.
+Yet, unlike Heidegger, Patočka is not dismissive of the first two movements and sees them as an essential part of human being in the world.